Djongov/SwiftDashPHP/Views/docs/index.md

 For api calls:

 - All of the above
-- $vars - an Array holding all the other variables
+- $loginInfo - an Array holding all the other variables
 - $loginInfo - an Array holding the values of $usernameArray, $isAdmin, $loggedIn, $theme in their respective keys.
 I.e $loginInfo['usernameArray'].